erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * Institutions API and Organizational Units API provide a link to a current version of a fact sheet (in HTML or PDF format), stored in the information system of the institution.
    The partner HEI can obtain such a link and display it for their students in the local system.
-   Each institution should keep its fact sheets up-to-date.
+   Each institution should keep its fact sheets up to date.
  * Mobility Factsheet API delivers a fact sheet in a structured form compliant with the IIA template, prepared by the European Commission, defining requirements for Interinstitutional Agreements.
-   In this case the partner HEI is responsible for obtaining the latest version of the fact sheet via API on demand and displaying its content in the local system.
+   In this case, the partner HEI is responsible for obtaining the latest version of the fact sheet via API on demand and displaying its content in the local system.

 Handling Interinstitutional Agreements (IIAs)
 ---------------------------------------------

 All HEIs taking part in the mobility process sign IIAs with each other.
-According to requirements of the EC these agreements have to be processed via the EWP network, fully electronically.
+According to requirements of the EC, these agreements have to be processed via the EWP network, fully electronically.
 Signed paper versions are neither needed nor recommended.

 The following APIs can be used to exchange details of IIAs: